Sweet potato sourdough pancakes could easily become a staple around here.

 Instructions

-- The night before you will need to roast your sweet potato at 350° for 1 hour or until fork tender.
-Also start your sourdough by combining the flour, starter and water in a ceramic bowl big enough for expansion.
+1. The night before, roast the sweet potato at 350°F for 1 hour or until fork tender.
+Also start your sourdough by combining the flour, starter, and water in a ceramic bowl big enough for expansion.
 The pancake starter should be very thick.
 Cover the bowl and let it sit on the counter overnight.
 Let the sweet potato cool and refrigerate overnight.

-- In the morning check on your starter.
+2. In the morning check on your starter.
 It should be bubbly and happy.
-Peel and mash your sweet potato.
+Peel and mash the sweet potato.
 I recommend cutting it in thin coins first to avoid any strings from the fibers that run the length of the potato.
-I used my Kitchen Aid Mixer for the following steps but a big bowl and some elbow grease will work just as well.
+I used my Kitchen Aid mixer for the following steps, but a big bowl and some elbow grease will work just as well.

-- Beat the sweet potato until it's smooth.
-Add the coconut sugar, salt and vanilla and beat again.
-Add the cream, milk and melted butter slowly while stirring.
+3. Beat the sweet potato until it's smooth.
+Add the coconut sugar, salt, and vanilla and beat again.
+Then add the milk, and melted butter slowly while stirring.
 When this mixture is fully combined add the eggs one at a time and beat them in well.
 Once the eggs are incorporated stir in the bubbling sourdough starter just until incorporated.
-Do not over mix.
+Do not over-mix.
 Let this batter stand at room temp for 1 hour.

-- Preheat a seasoned griddle over medium high heat.
-Once the griddle is just hot enough to smoke turn it down to medium and start cooking your pancakes.
+4. Preheat a seasoned griddle over medium-high heat.
+Once the griddle is just hot enough to smoke, turn it down to medium and start cooking the pancakes.
 Cook each cake until golden brown on both sides.
-Serve your pancakes with any of the following; pastured butter, maple syrup, raw honey, apple butter, ground cinnamon and nutmeg.
+Serve with any of the following: pastured butter, maple syrup, raw honey, apple butter, ground cinnamon, and/or nutmeg!

 Lei